OBVSG/marcxml2table/README.md

 ## Optional Argument

-User the `--parse_hol` switch to parse Marx Holdings XML Data.
-Since Alma cannot Export Holdings Records, the REST API endpoint to retrieve full Holdings information should be used.
+Use the `--parse_hol` switch to parse Marc Holdings XML Data.
+Since Alma cannot export Holdings Records, the REST API endpoint to retrieve full Holdings information should be used.
 See [download_holdings](#download-holdings) section.

 # Example

 * Sample input `sample_marc.xml` with isolated 001 and 983 fields: